LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 Once the Web App has been created successfully, you'll be able to see it on the Home screen of the Azure Portal.

-### Enable Managed Service Identity for your WebApp
+### Enable Managed Service Identity for your Web App

 To enable the system-assigned managed identity for the Azure Web App we just created, follow the steps given below: